-- To have an application sent to you, email email@example.com or print off the Micro-Generation Application Form (pdf) .
+- To have an application sent to you, email email@example.com or print off the Micro-generation Application - Form A (pdf) .

-2. If the application meets all requirements, we will produce an Interconnection and Operation Agreement.
+2. If the application meets all requirements, including mandatory hardware requirements on voltage and frequency ride-through criteria for installation, we will produce an Interconnection Agreement - Effective 2023 (pdf) .
 A copy of this agreement will be sent to you or your representative to be signed.
 Once signed, the agreement can be sent by email to (firstname.lastname@example.org) or by standard mail to: